 Check out the Singapore River Safari website for more information.
 You can buy entrance and River Cruise tickets online or at the gate, but you can get a discount if you purchase them in advance through Klook.

 Admission: Adults – SGD 32 / Children (3-12) – SGD 21

 Apart from being world-class facilities, what makes the animal parks in Singapore so great is that they’re vastly different from each other.
 Each is a unique experience so adding all five to your itinerary, if you had the energy, wouldn’t be out of the question.
 But as much fun as that would be, not everyone has the time or money.
 If you were to visit just one or two, then I suggest going with Singapore Zoo and the Night Safari.
 They’re arguably the best of the bunch and are conveniently located just minutes apart so you can visit both on the same day.
 Be sure to click through on the individual posts for information on how to get discount passes to these animal parks.

-To help plan your trip, I’ve made our itinerary available for download.
-You can get a copy of our 6-day Singapore itinerary in editable Word format by subscribing to our newsletter below.
-You’ll receive the download link via email shortly after as you click “subscribe”.
+To help plan your trip, you can get a copy of our 6-day Singapore itinerary in editable Word format from our EAT-ineraries page.

 Thanks for reading and have an awesome time animal watching in Singapore!